 Identify & Communicate – Identify families interested in foster care and adoption as well as those interested in volunteering to support families.
 Communicate ways to get involved considering the specific needs within your congregation as well as those presented from others in the greater body.

 Equip Families and Volunteers – Be prepared and willing to host training events for potential foster and adoptive families.
-You will also need to consider facilitating volunteer coordination meetings to outline expectations and secure level of interest and commitment as well as hosting family events and support groups where applicable.
+You will also need to consider facilitating volunteer coordination meetings to outline expectations and secure level of interest and commitment, as well as hosting family events and support groups where applicable.
 Pointing them to our social media outlets (Facebook & Twitter) is always a great way to keep people in the communicative loop!

 So, what does this mean for your day-to-day?

-Funding – Encourage your congregation to provide financial support and donations for local volunteer activities, an adoption fund, our donation center, etc.
+Funding – Encourage your congregation to provide financial support and donations for local volunteer activities, an adoption fund, donation center, etc.

 Space – Consider providing meeting space (where available) for orientations, training classes, support groups, visitation, counseling, tutoring, etc.